This is a C++17 library for handling of Tasks / Jobs in a multi-threaded environment.

 Task

-has a total sizeof of 128bytes (2 * hardware interference size) with some of the bytes taken by essential bookkeeping date then the rest used for user storage.
+A Task is a single unit of work that can be scheduled by the Job System.
+Each Task has a total sizeof of 128bytes (2 * hardware interference size) with some of the bytes taken by essential bookkeeping date then the rest used for user storage.

-s can be added as a child of another task, this means that when you wait on the parent Task
+A Tasks can be added as a child of another task, this means that when you wait on the parent Task then it will wait for all child Tasks as well.

 Queues

-s waiting to be executed.
+A Queue hold a list of Tasks waiting to be executed.
 There are four different types of queues.

-This queue has a guarantee that the task will be run on the main thread.
+MAIN This queue has a guarantee that the task will be run on the main thread.

-Slightly lower priority than 'QueueType::HIGH'.
+NORMAL Slightly lower priority than 'QueueType::HIGH'.

-This queue has a guarantee that the task will never be run on the main thread.
+WORKER This queue has a guarantee that the task will never be run on the main thread.

 Dependencies